David Mouradian

 David Mouradian (Դավիթ Մուրադյան, December 12, 1951 in Yerevan, Armenia) is an Armenian philologist, writer, film critic and publicist.
 He is a lecturer at the Yerevan State University and the Institute of film and theater since 1986.

 Biography

 David Mouradian is a graduate of the Yerevan State University, the Faculty of Philology.
 His work as a novelist began to be published in 1969 in the magazine for children pioneer.
 His first published book, I want to tell you was in 1976.
 From 1977 to 1999, he worked in film studio Armenfilm as a writer.
-He has covered television programs on cinema and arthouse which he was secretary between 1994-1996, and was re-elected in 2001.
+He has covered television programs on cinema and arthouse which he was secretary between 1994 and 1996, and was re-elected in 2001.

-In 2000, he participated in "Literary Express" with representatives from 40 European countries.
-They voyages by train, from one capital to another, to create links between the peoples of Europe through cultural and government1.
-He recounts this experience smuggler cultures in his book, trains and stations.
-He has at heart to promote contemporary Armenian culture after the 80s, still marked by the "Soviet Thaw."
-Armenian cinematography owes much to this man communication.
-His plays and short stories have been translated into German, English, Georgian, Romanian, Russian, Tajik, Ukrainian, and French.

-Professor at the National Institute of Film and theater Mouradian is very involved with institutions and national organizations.
-Between 1999 and 2000, he became the vice president of studio Hayfilm.
-It carries out several activities.
-Between 1994-1996 and 2001-2008, he was the vice president of the Writers' Union of Armenia.
-Between 2008-2010, he became Vice-Minister of the Ministry of Culture before resigning.
-For many years, with dedication, he managed television and wrote several screenplays for short films.
-Currently, he is professor at the Institute of Theatre and Cinema in Yerevan.
-He is president of the National Academy of Armenia film, he is also a member of the International Federation of Film Critics (FIPRESCI).

 He is best known for the short novel, written in 2003, Our Old Piano which served as a scenario and play and was aired on téléfilm2.